Tissue Mimicking

 UNC Chapel Hill has received a $3.18 million National Science Foundation grant to establish a Materials Interdisciplinary Research Team, MIRT!

-NSF
+NSF Logo

 Some areas of research funded by this grant include thin polymer films, surface properties, wetting phenomena, molecular assembly, and the behavior of single molecules.
-Currently, tyhe MIRT team is focused on the design of molecular tensile machines, exploring new strategies in lithography, developing molecular fluidics, and mechanical activation of specific chemical bonds at interfaces.
+Currently, the MIRT team is focused on the design of molecular tensile machines, exploring new strategies in lithography, developing molecular fluidics, and mechanical activation of specific chemical bonds at interfaces.

 Using molecular imaging techniques we are able to observe how individual molecules move, self-organize, respond, and react on surfaces.
 These studies have direct implications on microelectronics, photonics, fluidics, and oil recovery, for example, technologies that greatly exploit the microstructure and surface properties of thin polymer films.